Seafood Paella

 How to make Seafood Paella

-- Cook: Pour in the stock then reduce the heat, partially cover and allow to simmer for 7 minute or until most of the liquid has been absorbed and the rice is almost cooked.
-Tuck in the seafood, trying not to disturb the bottom layer of rice.
-Cover again then cook for another 5-7 minutes until the seafood and rice are fully cooked.
+Pour in the stock, reduce the heat, partially cover and simmer until the rice is almost cooked.
+Add the seafood, tucking into the rice.
+Cover and cook until the rice and seafood are fully cooked.

 Ingredients